Taian Shandong, China Travel Guide

 Your interactions reflect an appreciation for local traditions.
 Recommendations for respectful cultural exchanges are below.

-The Chinese government and local institutions actively work to preserve historical sites like Mount Tai and Dai Temple.
+The Chinese government and local institutions actively work to preserve historic places such as Mount Tai and Dai Temple.

 Learning a few basic Mandarin phrases (see Section 11.1) greatly enriches your experience and displays cultural sensitivity.